 - plan the provision of activities and appropriate resources so that a balance of familiar equipment and resources and new exciting challenges is offered.

 - Breakfast is served from 7.30am to 8.15am;

 - Snack is served from 3.30pm to 4.30pm;

-- A healthy breakfast is served to those children who attend the Breakfast Club, for example: cereals such as Weetabix, Rice Krispies, porridge, Shreddies and Shredded Wheat, croissants, toast with various toppings, apple or orange juice;
+- A healthy breakfast is served to those children who attend the Breakfast Club, for example: cereals such as Weetabix, Rice Krispies, porridge, Shreddies and Cornflakes, croissants, toast with various toppings, apple or orange juice;

 - Children who attend the After School Club are provided with a snack and a drink, for example: crumpets, toast with beans or spaghetti, Marmite, jam or cheese sandwiches, fruit, water or milk;